 The Meta Power Race and its' Shimano Steps E8000 motor and battery.

 We found Shimano's E8000 system to be pretty dialed when it comes to power output.
-It offered very predictable output with a consistency that impressed all of our testers, although it lost a little ground in the rating metric to the HaiBike XDURO AllMtn due to that bike's slightly more powerful motor.
+It offered very predictable output with a consistency that impressed all of our testers, although it lost a little ground in the rating metric to the HaiBike XDURO AllMtn and the Bulls E-Stream EVO due to their slightly more powerful motors.
 The Shimano system offers three settings of pedal assistance, Eco, Trail, and Boost.
 Each setting delivers a different amount of power, with Boost offering the most, and Eco providing the least.
 Of course, the different output settings use different amounts of battery power, the more pedal assistance you use the faster the battery drains and vice versa.

 The Shimano Steps E8000 drive unit and battery on the Commencal Meta Power Race.

 We rarely found ourselves using the Eco setting, and we found the Trail setting to be the most versatile, but when we wanted to cruise uphill or carry speed in more open terrain we always opted for the Boost setting.
 We found that on the flats we were able to get the bike up to 19-20 mph with little difficulty before the speed governor would regulate the power output to prevent us from going any faster than that.

 The Commencal Meta Power Race was no slouch when it came to laying down the power.